KamilMatejuk/University/Python/README.md

 ### Lowercase_Files_Names
 Algorithm changing all files name to lowercase in given directory and below.

+### Movie_Recomendation
+Using [Movie Latest Dataset](https://grouplens.org/datasets/movielens/latest/) I created a recomendation system for given user.
+Using movie ratings by different user the program aims to sort movies in order of possibility, that this movie will get high rating by another user.
+I used calculations on `sparse metrices` (because of the size of data).
+The first argument in `main`: `userId` means for which user the recommendations will be generated.

 ### Pascal_Triangle
 A recurrent algorithm (optimized for time and memmory complexity) for creating pascal triangle.